Galapagos Islands Tours & Vacations

 Galápagos Islands Chevron

 Galapagos cruises are the best way to experience the collection of remote, mostly uninhabited islands about 600 miles off the coast of Ecuador.
-But cruises in the Galapagos Islands aren’t like cruises anyplace else.
+But cruises to the Galapagos Islands aren’t like cruises anywhere else.
 The ships here are smaller, with some carrying as few as 16 passengers.
 There are no water slides, elaborate Broadway shows, casinos, or wild nightclubs.
 And don’t expect big bus tours in port either.

 Galapagos cruises are about experiencing nature and wildlife while limiting environmental impact as much as possible.
-Ships are built for sustainability and toting items like kayaks, paddleboards, and scuba gear.
+Ships are built for sustainability, toting items like kayaks, paddleboards, and scuba gear.
 Itineraries may feature two active excursions a day, limiting downtime on board the ship.
 Instead of museums and historic sights, you’ll visit uninhabited islands to encounter marine iguanas, sea lions, unspoiled beaches, and the adventures of a lifetime.

 Trips to the Galapagos Islands are logistically complicated, making cruises an especially good way to experience the area.
-Travelers to the Galapagos Islands must first fly to Quito or Guayaquil, Ecuador, for a night before flying to the Galapagos to board their ships.
+Travelers to the Galapagos Islands must first fly to Quito or Guayaquil, Ecuador , for a night before flying to the Galapagos to board their ships.
 All travelers must also be accompanied by National Parks Guides who can help them navigate these largely undeveloped islands.

 Galapagos cruise itineraries are typically a week long and cover a portion of the islands, sometimes more.
-Here's everything to know about cruising in the Galapagos, from frequently asked questions to the best itineraries to book now.
+Here’s everything to know about cruising in the Galapagos, from frequently asked questions to the best Galapagos cruise itineraries to book now.

 With pleasant temperatures all year long, the best time to visit the Galapagos Islands is whenever you’re ready to go.
 Several cruise lines sail to the Galapagos Islands all year long.
 While you can see wildlife all year, December is hatching season for the giant tortoises, and July is mating season for blue-footed boobies and short-eared owls.
 Sea turtles lay their eggs early in the year and fully formed marine iguanas typically hatch in April and May.